Ending the Silence

 - Includes presenter stories, educational slides, videos and discussion.

 A Toolkit Of Practical Information

-Your students can learn the science and impact of mental illness on youth well as concrete ways to use this knowledge.
+Your students and families can learn the science and impact of mental illness on youth well as concrete ways to use this knowledge.
 Topics covered include:

 - Signs and symptoms of mental illness.